Maha0312/M2_Embedded_Door-Locking-System/1_Requirements/README.md

-#Introduction
+#INTRODUCTION

- Paasword based Door locking system is a safe and secure access control to use.
+Password based Door locking system is a safe and secure access control to use.

 ##Aim